Created for expats living in Japan

 Website: https://www.chuo-ci.jp/en/japanese-6/

-Chuo Cultural and International Exchange Association offers Wednesday, Thursday, and Saturday classes for beginners who live, study, or work in this ward.
+Chuo Cultural and International Exchange Association offers Wednesday, Thursday, and Saturday classes for beginners who live, study, or work in Chuo-ku.
 Please note that while the tuition is free, you would need to purchase a textbook.
-Chuo Cultural and International Exchange Association's website also contains a list of Japanese language classes conducted by volunteers in Chuo-ku.
+Chuo Cultural and International Exchange Association's website also contains a list of Japanese language classes conducted by volunteers.

 If the ward in which you live, study, or work has not been featured on our list, or if you simply would like to further explore inexpensive and free Japanese language classes in Tokyo, you may find "Volunteer Japanese Class Guide" helpful.
 There are also many great online tools for learning Japanese language for free.
 You can read more about them in this article: "Learning Japanese for Free: Great Online Tools."
 If you find that your knowledge of Japanese language is not enough to find a stable job in Japan and you possess a certain type of visa such as a "Permanent Resident," "Long Term Resident," etc., you may be able to apply for "Training Course for Promoting Stable Employment of Foreign Residents and Students."
 If you are interested in studying or working in Japan, it may be worthwhile to explore the JLPT (Japanese Language Proficiency Test).